Table of Contents

 Start the Dead-Battery Car

-If the disabled car doesn’t start, disconnect the black clamp from the dead battery, check to make sure all your other connections are good, then replace the black clamp to the dead battery.
-Start the booster car again and let it idle for five minutes.
-Then try again to start the non-working car.
+If the disabled car doesn’t start, disconnect the black clamp from the dead battery, check to make sure all your other connections are good, and then replace the black clamp on the dead battery.
+Start the booster car again, and let it idle for five minutes.
+Then try to start the nonworking car again.
 If you repeat this process a couple of times and the car still won’t start, you may have to call for a tow truck.

 Disconnect the Jumper Cables